 Common co-occuring mental health disorders include:

 Since each condition affects the other, effective treatment of co-occurring disorders requires a multi-pronged approach.
-Our sophisticated curriculum and experienced, educated staff work with residents to establish an individualized therapy plan that meets each residents’ unique needs and circumstances.
+Our sophisticated curriculum and experienced, educated staff work with clients to establish an individualized therapy plan that meets each client’s unique needs and circumstances.

 Contact a BRC Recovery Specialist at 1-866-905-4550 to learn more about our Clinical Center.